jeferson95/airplane_fuel_calculator/README.md

 # airplane_fuel_calculator
 A simple GTK+ application for calculating how much fuel is needed for a certain trip.
+Intended for flight simulators ONLY!

 ![screenshot](http://coinsh.red/p/airplane.jpg)